Exclusive - Time Warner kicks off possible sale of NY headquarters

-NEW YORK Time Warner Inc (TWX.N) is considering selling its New York headquarters and has asked real estate brokers to evaluate the building's value, in a move that could see it relinquish one of the last vestiges of its disastrous merger with America Online, two sources said.
+NEW YORK Time Warner Inc (TWX.N) is considering selling its New York headquarters and has asked real estate brokers to evaluate the building's value, potentially giving up on a monument to the dot-com era.

-One source said on Wednesday that the company could still hang on to its portion of the Time Warner Center, a complex that Chief Executive Jeff Bewkes once called an "indulgence."
+One source said the company could still hang onto its portion of the Time Warner Center, a complex that Chief Executive Jeff Bewkes once called an "indulgence."

-The industry sources did not want to be named because they were not authorized to discuss the matter.

 The company's headquarters are in the south tower, which is topped with residential condominiums.
 The other tower houses condominiums and the Mandarin Oriental Hotel.
 They are connected by an upscale shopping mall.

-Note: (This version of the story was corrected in paragraph 10 to state the name of the company as Real Capital Analytics and not Analystics.)